Armand Emmanuel de Vignerot du Plessis, 5th Duke of Richelieu: Exile

-In the Russian army, he achieved the rank of Major General but later resigned his commission after what he considered an unwarranted reprimand by Catherine's successor, Czar Paul I. His prospects brightened, however, after Paul was murdered in 1801.
-The new Russian emperor, Czar Alexander I, was one of his friends.
-The erasure of Richelieu's name from the list of prohibited émigrés who could not legally return to France, which Richelieu on his own had previously been unable to secure from Napoleon Bonaparte, was accorded on the request of Alexander's new imperial government, and in 1803 Alexander appointed him Governor of Odesa.
+In the Russian army, he achieved the rank of Major General but later resigned his commission after what he considered an unwarranted reprimand by Catherine's successor, Emperor Paul I. His prospects brightened, however, after Paul was murdered in 1801.
+The new Russian emperor, Alexander I, was one of his friends.
+The erasure of Richelieu's name from the list of prohibited émigrés who could not legally return to France, which Richelieu on his own had previously been unable to secure from Napoleon Bonaparte, was accorded on the request of Alexander's new government, and in 1803 Alexander appointed him as the governor of Odessa.
 Two years later, he became Governor-General of a large swathe of land recently conquered from the Ottoman Empire and called New Russia, which included the territories of Kherson, Ekaterinoslav and the Crimea.
-He commanded a division in the Turkish War of 1806–1807, and was engaged in frequent expeditions to the Caucasus.
-Richelieu played a role during Ottoman plague epidemic which hit Odesa in the autumn 1812.
+He commanded a division in the Russo-Turkish War, 1806-1812, and was engaged in frequent expeditions to the Caucasus.
+Richelieu played a role during Ottoman plague epidemic which hit Odessa in the autumn 1812.
 Dismissive of any attempt to forge a compromise between quarantine requirements and free trade, Prince Kuriakin (the Saint Petersburg-based High Commissioner for Sanitation) countermanded Richelieu's orders.
-In the eleven years of his administration, Odesa greatly increased in size and importance, eventually becoming the third largest city in the empire by population.
-The grateful Odesan erected a bronze monument to him in 1828.
-These are the famous Odesa Steps, crowned by a statue of Richelieu.
+In the eleven years of his administration, Odessa greatly increased in size and importance, eventually becoming the third largest city in the empire by population.
+The grateful Odessans erected a bronze monument to him in 1828.
+These are the famous Odessa Steps, crowned by a statue of Richelieu.